amidvidy/seamcarve-opencl/README.md

 seamcl
 =========

-An implementation of the content aware resizing algorithm in OpenCL.
+An implementation of the Content Aware Resizing algorithm in OpenCL.

 Submission for our CS194 "Engineering Parallel Software" Final Project